glfw/glfw/README.md

 `GLFW_USE_EGL` determines whether to use EGL instead of the platform-specific context creation API.
 Note that EGL is not yet provided on all supported platforms.

-`GLFW_CLIENT_LIBRARY` determines which client API library to use.
-If set to `opengl` the OpenGL library is used, if set to `glesv1` for the OpenGL ES 1.x library is used, or if set to `glesv2` the OpenGL ES 2.0 library is used.
-The selected library and its header files must be present on the system for this to work.

 ## Installing GLFW